kaiorosa1/100-days-of-code/log-r4.md

 # 100 Days Of Code - Log (Round 4)

+### Day 35: December 27, 2019

+**Today's Progress**: Today I continued the ZTM course on Udemy.
+Added some changes to RoboFriends and Reviewed what I learned about React up to this point.

+**Thoughts**: Learned a bit about lifecycle hooks and about fetch().
+I feel that I will learn so much about React on the other course I can't wait to do that one.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/react-robo-friends/commit/7c7b5c1bb36fc1f3c374ddad86fb6bd4282944d8)

+---

 ### Day 34: December 26, 2019

 **Today's Progress**: Today I continued the ZTM course on Udemy.
 Finished the Robo Friends.